CSCfi/csc-env-eff/slides/00_study_tips.md

    4. Did it fail immediately or did it run for some time?
       * Jobs failing immediately are often due to something simple like typos in command line, missing inputs, bad parameters etc.

-# What if your job fails - Troubleshooting checklist 2/2?
+# What if your job fails?
+Troubleshooting checklist 2/2

    5. Check the error file captured by batch job script
    6. Check any other error files and logs the program may have produced